AlynxZhou/showmethekey/README.md

 A SUSE Hack Week 20 Project: [Show Me The Key: A screenkey alternative that works under Wayland via libinput](https://hackweek.suse.com/20/projects/a-screenkey-alternative-that-works-under-wayland-via-reading-evdev-directly).

+# Feature

+[screenkey](https://gitlab.com/screenkey/screenkey) is a popular project for streamers or tutorial recorders because it can visualization your typing on screen, but it does not work with Wayland because it uses X11-only functions to get keyboard event.

+Show Me The Key reads key events via libinput directly, and then show them on screen, so it does not depend on X11 or special Wayland Compositors and will work all across them.

 # Install

 ## Distribution Package (Recommended)